 The MEO-Climate service is directly developed with the objective of regular and operational provision of cartographic data to local authorities and other local or national stakeholder.
-The task at hand is carried by the means of three indicators meant to support the establishment of the PCAETs in the Gascony SCoT (Territorial Coherence Schemes) and done by providing an informative and coherent cartographic content.
+The task at hand is carried by the means of three indicators meant to support the establishment of the Territorial Climate Air and Energy Plans (PCAET) and Territorial Coherence Schemes (SCoT) and done by providing informational and coherent cartographic content

 TERRITORY FOR EXPERIMENTATION

 The Territorial Coherence Schemes (ScOT), a strategic document, is a territorial planning tool.
 The SCoT is supported by a collective association of municipalities which sets the priorities in terms of public policies (housing, economy, commercial development, equipment, mobility, environment, etc.) of the territory, in order to meet the needs of the population.
 This collective association of municipalities is made up of 13 Public Establishments of Intercommunal Cooperation (EPCI):

 - 4 EPCIs that make up the PETR Pays d'Auch;

 - 4 EPCIs that make up the PETR Armagnac;

 - 5 EPCIs that make up the PETR Portes de Gascogne.